-Under the terms of the Trump administration’s approval of Georgia’s proposal, the Georgia Access Model — in which the state relies on web brokers, agents, brokers, and insurance companies to enroll people in health coverage, instead of using HealthCare.gov — will take effect for the 2023 plan year.
+Under the terms of the Trump administration’s approval of Georgia’s proposal, the Georgia Access Model — in which the state relies on web brokers, agents, brokers, and insurance companies to enroll people in health coverage, instead of using HealthCare.gov — was slated to take effect for the 2023 plan year.
 Georgia had initially proposed a 2022 start, and that was still the proposal after the state made some significant modifications to the proposal as of mid-2020.
 But CMS noted that in order to ensure a smooth transition, and after communication with Georgia officials, the program had been pushed to 2023.

 Georgia’s proposal initially called for the state to receive the same federal funding that would have been used for subsidies via HealthCare.gov, but with the money instead being distributed by the state to help residents cover the cost of qualified health plans (ie, the same sort of plans that are currently available on HealthCare.gov) as well as “non-QHPs” which would have lesser benefits but would still be part of the same risk pool and not medically-underwritten.
 But the modifications made to the proposal in mid-2020 scaled this back considerably.

-The state plans to stop using HealthCare.gov and switch to a system that relies on web brokers and insurers, but it will let the federal government continue to handle premium subsidies.
-The state’s system will send subsidy eligibility information to the federal government, which will continue to issue premium subsidies just as it does today, only for QHPs.
-Consumer advocates note that while there are still concerns, the modifications the state made during the waiver approval process “will reduce the harmful impacts that consumers would have felt under the original proposal.”
+The state planned to stop using HealthCare.gov and switch to a system that would have relied on web brokers and insurers, but it planned to let the federal government continue to handle premium subsidies.
+The state’s system would have sent subsidy eligibility information to the federal government, which would have continued to issue premium subsidies just as it already did, only for QHPs.
+Consumer advocates noted that while there were still concerns, the modifications the state made during the waiver approval process “will reduce the harmful impacts that consumers would have felt under the original proposal.”